velvia/presentations/2014-filodb/filodb.md

 * Implement custom `FiloColumnarRelation` that can efficiently scan ByteBuffers read from Cassandra.
     - Like `spark.sql.columnar.InMemoryRelation` but no need to recompress from source!
 Should be much faster
     - Would be really interesting to compare with Parquet

 ---

+## Primary keys

+- Needed in some cases to look up a row by a user-defined key
+- Recommend: optimize for bulk ingest/read, store primary key as just another column
+- Add an inverted index mapping primary key to `(version, shard, row_id)`
+    + Consider using Lucene integrations like StratioBD, Stargate (would need some customizations to work with this schema)

+---